-The Authority determines its budget requirement by assessing the future years' service commitments that are financed through its General Fund.
+The Authority determines its budget requirement by assessing the service commitments that are financed through its General Fund.
 The General Fund is a statutory account that records only those expenses that regulations allow to be charged against the amount to be collected from council tax payers.
 The Authority then monitors and manages expenditure throughout the year against the General Fund budget to ensure all expenditure is affordable and planned.
 The General Fund position for the year is shown in the Movement in Reserves Statement.

-The Authority is facing a significant financial challenge as government addressed imbalances in national public spending.
-Between 2011/12 and 2012/13 the Authority received the biggest grant cuts for any fire authority in the country from Central Government, a cumulative reduction of in excess of 13%.
+The Authority faced an unprecedented financial challenge over the period 2011/12 - 2015/16 as the Government addressed the imbalances in national public spending.
+For 2011/12 to 2012/13 the Authority received the biggest grant cuts for any fire authority in the country from Central Government, a cumulative reduction of in excess of 13%.
 The Authority approved a saving plan to deliver savings totalling £9.2m to balance the budget over this period.

-The Government then announced in December 2012 further reductions in the Authority's funding for 2013/14 and 2014/15 by 8.7% and 7.5% respectively.
-This resulted in a need to identify a further £10.1m of savings.

-When the Government confirmed the final grant allocation for 2014/15 and indicative figure for 2015/16, the Authority faced a further 10% (in real terms) cut to grant funding for 2015/16, requiring a further £6.3m of savings on top of those already identified.
+The Government then announced in December 2012 further reductions in the Authority's funding for 2013/14 and 2014/15 (indicative figure) by 8.7% and 7.5% respectively, this was equivalent to a £6.3m cash reduction resulting in an overall need to identify a further £10.1m of savings.
+When the Government confirmed the grant reduction for 2014/15 and the cut for 2015/16 the Authority faced a further 10% (in real terms) cut to grant funding for 2015/16, requiring an additional £6.3m of savings.
+In total the Authority had to identify £25.6m of savings over the 2011/12 - 2015/16 period.

-The Authority approved a robust financial plan to meet the deficit, recognising in order to deliver the required level of savings that, as staff costs make up nearly 80% of its budget, then it would have to reduce the number of its staff.
-At the same time the Authority was and is committed to avoiding compulsory redundancies (if possible) and to seeking to minimise the impact of cuts on service levels to the communities of Merseyside.
+The Authority approved a robust financial plan to meet the deficit, recognising in order to deliver the required level of savings that as staff costs make up nearly 80% of its budget then it would have to reduce the number of its staff.
+The Authority has made significant efficiency savings, cut management costs and reduced support services to minimise the impact on frontline services, however there has been an unavoidable reduction in frontline services.